apache/lucene/README.md

 ### Step 2) Change directory (cd) into the top-level directory of the source tree

-The parent directory for both Lucene and Solr contains the base configuration file for the combined build.
+The parent directory for Lucene contains the base configuration file for the build.
 By default, you do not need to change any of the settings in this file, but you do need to run Gradle from this location so it knows where to find the necessary configurations.

 ### Step 3) Run Gradle